rFronteddu/testbed-monitor/README.md

 # The IP address and port to post/get data to the API
 API_IP: ""
 API_PORT: "4100"
+# The endpoint for reports and alerts
+API_REPORT: ""
+API_ALERT: ""
 # MQTT subscription information
 MQTTBroker: ""
 MQTTTopic: ""